 Core Power Transfer

 In sports and other physical activities, power comes from a stable foundation.
 Force transfers from the ground, up the legs to the pelvis, through the sacroiliac joint to the sacrum, and then upward through the spine to the arms; each joint functions as a link in this kinetic chain.
 Smooth and efficient power transfer depends on the integrity of each link.
-When one link is compromised, final output power is reduced.
+When one link is compromised, the final output power is reduced.
 In addition to reduced muscular strength and endurance, timing and coordination are impaired.

 Power transfer is dependent on smooth synchronization between muscle groups.
 As one muscle turns off, the next muscle turns on.
 This timing is dependent on reflexes initiated in the ligaments of the involved joints as they respond to pressure changes during movement.
 For this reason, ligaments are regulators of muscle tone.